 Just north of Lloyd Center, Northeast Broadway offers a slice of Portland in a compact business district.
 Sweet Jayne sells clothes and accessories from local designers, and just a block away is Broadway Books, one of Portland’s best independent bookstores.
 Nearby Cadillac Cafe is a neighborhood favorite for breakfast and lunch with options for vegans and gluten-free and traditional omnivores.
 Sample craft beer from Portland’s pioneering brewery brothers at McMenamins Broadway Pub or nosh on vegan Bibimbap at Blossoming Lotus.
-For dessert, visit 180 Xurros & Xocolata for irresistible, freshly fried churros or head to Eb & Bean, where the organic frozen yogurt is adorned with artisanal toppings — and vegan and gluten-free choices abound.
+For dessert, head to Eb & Bean, where the organic frozen yogurt is adorned with artisanal toppings — and vegan and gluten-free choices abound.

-In addition to the growing offerings of the neighborhood itself, the Lloyd District is also a convenient jumping-off point to top Portland attractions on both the east and west sides of town.
+In addition to the growing offerings of the neighborhood itself, Lloyd is also a convenient jumping-off point to top Portland attractions on both the east and west sides of town.
 Portland Saturday Market, Powell’s City of Books, countless food carts and the Pearl District are minutes away via MAX light rail.
 Urban explorers can rent a bike from the Oregon Convention Center Biketown kiosk and cruise down the Eastbank Esplanade to one of Portland’s eastside neighborhoods.

 Here’s a quick guide to some of the great stuff that’s a short train, taxi or bike ride from the OCC: